 At 19 weeks pregnant, you’re in for a blast with the pregnancy.
-You’re well into your second trimester and a little over halfway through your pregnancy.
+You’re well into your second trimester and almost halfway through your pregnancy!
 With this comes a burst of baby movements, and you’re a little closer to seeing your baby up close on an ultrasound.

 A 19-week baby’s size is comparable to a mango, measuring about 15 cm (about 6 inches) and weighing 230g (±8.5 ounces).
+The baby busy is developing their senses, with tiny ears becoming more responsive to sounds.
+This is also a time when many mums-to-be start to feel their baby’s movements more clearly.
 Here’s a quick visual guide to showcase what a 19-week fetus looks like at a glance.

 If you want to learn more about your pregnancy progression, you can find it in our pregnancy week-by-week breakdown.